 Almost half of American households include a pet dog, with more than a third having a pet cat.
-And like humans, dogs and cats can become infected by the bacteria that surround us, from skin infections such as dermatitis to upper respiratory infections such as pneumonia.
+And like humans, dogs and cats can become infected by the bacteria that surround us, from skin infections such as dermatitis to upper respiratory infections such as pneumonia to the most recent case of bacteria in a pond.
 However, unlike most humans, pets like to eat random things off the ground, roll in the dirt, and even roll on smelly rotting stuff they find.
 This exposes pets to an even greater number of bacterial and parasitic infestations.
 Treatment with antibiotics can help most bacterial infections, and thankfully, there are medicines to treat parasites and many vaccines exist to protect our pets from viral infections.

 But, just like in humans, the closer animals are in contact with each other, the greater the chances of spreading illness and disease, resulting in outbreaks that are more difficult to treat.
 For humans, the threat of disease came with the growth of cities: Close physical proximity led to quick and efficient transmission of everything from the Plague to chickenpox.
 While most pets are kept in homes where they live out their lives in small numbers, some do experience city-like conditions for at least part of their lives.
 The animal equivalent of cities comes in a variety of forms, each presenting challenges for animal health.